grevian/palworld-ondemand/README.md

     - Any additional stuff you want from [Minecraft Java Docker Server Docs] or [Minecraft Bedrock Docker Server Docs]
 - Storage and Logging
   - Mount Points
-    - Source volume : `data`
+    - Source volume : `palworld/Pal/Saved`
-    - Container path: `/data`
+    - Container path: `/palworld/Pal/Saved`

 Click `Add` and then click `Add container` again to add a second container to the list.
 Use defaults except for these specifics:

 - Container name: `palworld-ecsfargate-watchdog`
-- Image: `doctorray/palworld-ecsfargate-watchdog` (source for this container within this project if you want to build/host it yourself)
+- Image: `coni524/palworld-ecsfargate-watchdog` (source for this container within this project if you want to build/host it yourself)

 Under `Advanced container configuration` make these changes: